Face Off - Umbraco vs EPiServer

 The concern is not about product features, rather about finding a service structure that matches his company's needs.
-Umbraco and Episerver, the CMS platforms that GrowCreate specialises in, are technically compatible but deliver different service structures to different audiences.
-Core CMS capabilities and software quality are comparable - so which one should Steven go for?
+Umbraco and Episerver, the CMS platforms that GrowCreate specializes in, are technically compatible but deliver different service structures to different audiences.
+Core CMS capabilities and software quality are comparable - so which one is the best bet?

 The main area of divergence between the two systems is that Umbraco is open-source, whereas Episerver is a commercial or “enterprise” proposition.
 But what does that mean?
 The table below unpacks this question using 5 criteria in terms of budget, audience, features, roadmap and support.